dr-matt-smith/unity-cookbook-2018-ch09-3danim-Private/__content.md

     NOTE: The Inventory Key names must match, between the Inventory Object and the Inventory slot.

 1. Now we can add an Inventory Controller (Script) component to Ellen, with a slot for a Crystal.
 In the Hierarchy select GameObject Ellen.
 In the Inspector click Add Component, then type 'inven', and choose the Inventory Item scripted component.

+1. In the Inspector we now need to configure the properties of the Inventory Controller (Script) component as
+follows:

-Change the Size from 0 to 1, and for its Key type Crystal.
-For the On Add() events click the plus sign +, to create a new event.
-Drag Ellen into the Object slot (below Runtime Only).
-Change the function from No Function to InventoryController Add Item.
-Finally, type the name of this item in the Inventory to be Crystal.
+    - Change the Size from 0 to 1

+    - For its Key type Crystal

+    - For the On Add() events click the plus sign +, to create a new event.

+    - Drag Ellen into the Object slot for the new event (below Runtime Only).

+    - Change the function from No Function to InventoryController Add Item.

+    - Finally, type the name of this item in the Inventory to be Crystal.

     ![Insert Image B08775_09_69.png](./09_figures/B08775_09_69.png)